BDBC-KG-NLP/AAAI2021-Scalar-Embedding-of-Relative-Positions/README.md

 ## Acknowledgement

-If you find this project helepful, consider citing our paper:
+If you find this project helpful, consider citing our paper:

 ```
 Junshuang Wu, Richong Zhang, Yongyi Mao, and Junfan Chen.
 On Scalar Embedding of Relative Positions in Attention Models.
 In Proceedings of AAAI 2021.